-California Log Cabin - shown with side door (non standard)
+California Log Cabin - Store door non standard.

 California Log Cabin

 All prices inclusive of VAT

 |Deck Base [further details]||£2,475|

 |Electrical packages||See here|